nexmo-se/outbound-pstn-with-websocket-app/README.md

 ## Set up

-### Set up the sample Connector (middleware) server - Host server public hostname and port
+### Set up the peer Connector (middleware) server - Host server public hostname and port

-First set up your Connector server,</br>
-or instead for tests, use this sample connector to Deepgram STT from https://github.com/nexmo-se/deepgram-connector.
+First set up the peer Connector server to Deepgram STT from https://github.com/nexmo-se/deepgram-connector-native-ws-skip-initial-silence.

 Default local (not public!) of the Connector server `port` is: 6000.